 b.
 Retaining the Legislative Audit Council under the jurisdiction of the General Assembly.

 c.
-Audit of state government programs by request of the legislature, randomly and periodically, and/or in response to special need in order to determine efficiency/cost effectiveness, compliance with state and federal statutes and regulations, how programs compare to similar programs in other states, customer/citizen satisfaction/politeness, equity (treating all citizens equally), and results.
+Audit and oversight of state government programs by the legislature, randomly and periodically, and/or in response to special need in order to determine efficiency/cost-effectiveness, compliance with state and federal statutes and regulations, how programs compare to similar programs in other states, customer/citizen satisfaction/politeness, equity (treating all citizens equally), and results.

 d.
 Compliance review for audited agencies and programs by the Governor’s Office since restructuring has placed more agency accountability under executive control.